At a glance:

 What makes someone susceptible to pectus?

-There may be genetic factors, but there are no research studies exploring this.
+There may be genetic factors, but there are few research studies exploring this.

 What is Pectus?